-Second, the two alleles approach equal probabilities as $\beta e^S \to 1$.
-This composite parameter is simply equal to the product of the mutation and selection biases in favor of state 1, so that even if state 1 is selectively favored (S > 0), state 0 will be more common if there is mutation bias in the opposite direction of sufficient strength $(\beta < e^{-S})$.
-The relevance of this point is that maximum divergence among fixed lineages occurs if $\tilde{p}0 = \tilde{p}1 = 0.5$, again demonstrating the potential for substantial variation in the face of uniform selection.
+This simple model illustrates three key points.
+First, unless completely lethal, the low-fitness state has a non-zero probability of occurrence.
+Thus, despite constant selection pressure, a lineage is not expected to remain in a stable fixed state forever.
+Second, the two alleles approach equal probabilities as $\beta e^S \rightarrow 1$.
+This composite parameter is simply equal to the product of the mutation and selection biases in favor of state 1, so that even if state 1 is selectively favored (S > 0), state 0 will be more common than state 1 if there is mutation bias in the opposite direction of sufficient strength that $\beta e^S < 1$.
+The relevance of this point is that maximum divergence occurs when $\beta e^S = 1$, again demonstrating the potential for substantial variation in the face of uniform selection.
 Third, if the effective population size and/or strength of selection is sufficiently small that $S \ll 1$ (the domain of effective neutrality), the equilibrium frequency of the disfavored allele will be entirely driven by mutation pressure.
-In this case, because $e^S \simeq 1$, $\tilde{p}0 \simeq 1/(1+\beta)$, which is entirely a function of the relative (but not absolute) mutation rates.
+In this case, because $e^S \simeq 1$, $\tilde{p}0 \simeq 1/(1+\beta)$, which is a function of the relative (but not absolute) mutation rates.

-These expectations are altered when the population-level mutation rate exceeds the limits of the domain of the sequential model (Foundations 5.2).
-Most notably, Equation 5.9 defines the lower bound to the expected frequency of the low-fitness allele.
-The expected frequency of the beneficial allele declines once $N_e\mu{01}$ exceeds ~ 0.01 (i.e., a new mutation enters the population at least every 100 generations), asymptotically approaching the neutral expectation $\tilde{p}1 \simeq \beta/(1+\beta)$ as $N_e\mu{01}$ exceeds 1.0 (Figure 5.5).
-The latter condition arises when mutation brings in allelic variants faster than natural selection can promote beneficial over detrimental alleles, and the population is almost always represented by a polymorphic collection of both alleles.
+These expectations are altered when the population-level mutation rate exceeds the limits of the domain of the sequential model (Foundations 5.3).
+Most notably, Equation 5.8 defines the lower bound to the expected frequency of the low-fitness allele.
+The expected frequency of the beneficial allele declines once the populationlevel mutation rate ($N_e\mu{01}$) exceeds ~ 0.01 (i.e., a new mutation enters the population at least every 100 generations), asymptotically approaching the neutral expectation $\tilde{p}1 \simeq \beta/(1+\beta)$ as $N_e\mu{01}$ exceeds 1.0 (Figure 5.5).
+The latter condition arises when mutation brings in allelic variants faster than natural selection can promote beneficial over detrimental alleles.
+In this case, the population is also almost always represented by a polymorphic collection of both alleles, rather than by a state of fixation.

 Multistate-traits and the drift-barrier hypothesis.
-Extension of the preceding single-locus model to an arbitrary number L sites (factors) yields additional insights into the limits to what natural selection can accomplish.
-To appreciate the fundamental points in a relatively simple manner, it will be adequate to assume that all genetic factors are equivalent with two alternative (+ and -) allelic states contributing positively and negatively to the trait.
+Extension of the preceding single-locus model to an arbitrary number of L sites (factors) yields additional insights into the limits to what natural selection can accomplish.
+To appreciate the fundamental points in a relatively simple manner, it will be assumed that all genetic factors are equivalent, with two alternative (+ and -) allelic states contributing positively and negatively to the trait.
 Depending on the context, these factors may be viewed as single nucleotides, amino-acid codons, or entire genes.
-Although there are L^2 potential genotypic states, there is redundancy among members of genetic classes containing the same numbers of +/- alleles.